cmpastilla/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxDatabase.md

 ```

 ### -IsExcludedFromProvisioningByOperator
-The IIsExcludedFromProvisioningByOperator parameter specifies whether to exclude the database from the mailbox provisioning load balancer that distributes new mailboxes randomly and evenly across the available databases.
+The IsExcludedFromProvisioningByOperator parameter specifies whether to exclude the database from the mailbox provisioning load balancer that distributes new mailboxes randomly and evenly across the available databases.

 Valid values are: